Parise scores winner, Wild beat Canadiens 4-3 for 2nd win

 ST. PAUL, Minn.
+(AP) — The Minnesota Wild called a players-only meeting as they struggled to start the season.
+In their first game since that meeting, the Wild earned a win and gained a sense of relief.

-(AP) — Zach Parise scored the go-ahead goal midway through the third period and the Minnesota Wild won their second game of the season, beating the Montreal Canadiens 4-3 on Sunday.
+Zach Parise scored the go-ahead goal midway through the third period and the Wild won their second game of the season, beating the Montreal Canadiens 4-3 on Sunday.

+“It’s been a tough start for everybody,” Wild head coach Bruce Boudreau said.
+“I love seeing the emotion on the faces, especially when it’s good emotion.”

 Jason Zucker, Marcus Foligno and Brad Hunt also scored for Minnesota, which matched its highest goal total through eight games this season.
 The Wild also scored four goals in a 7-4 home loss to Pittsburgh.